 Also of interest is that Scottsdale has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.64% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.63% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

+Scottsdale is a somewhat ethnically-diverse city.
 The people who call Scottsdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Scottsdale residents report their race to be White, followed by Asian.
+Scottsdale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.08% of the city’s residents.
 Important ancestries of people in Scottsdale include Irish, English, Italian, and Polish.

 The most common language spoken in Scottsdale is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Chinese.